 Receptors for the key estrogen hormones are located in both the epidermis and the dermis and in the skin’s blood vessels.
 Estrogens circulating in the blood are believed to raise fluid retention and enhance elasticity in the skin, and may also boost collagen production.

-According to long-time researcher Mark Brincat, PhD, “skin collagen content and skin thickness are increased in women on estrogen replacement therapy.”
+According to researcher Mark Brincat, PhD, “skin collagen content and skin thickness are increased in women on estrogen replacement therapy.”
 Dr. Brincat also notes that topical estrogens may reduce hot flashes through a direct effect on the skin.
 He believes that estrogen may have a positive neurotransmitter effect on the skin itself, allowing it to properly communicate with the brain to control body temperature.

 Dr. Brincat and others have observed that estrogens’ effects on skin thickness often parallel their effects on a woman’s bone mass.
 Women may desire to keep healthy and beautiful skin, but they really need to maintain bone health if they want to live a long and active life.